Donate $2 Towards this Article

-This means we rely on donations from our community (people like YOU!) to keep our site running.
-We want to be here to support you all through this pandemic and beyond, which is why we are asking you to consider donating whatever you are able.
+This means we rely on donations from our readers (people like YOU!) to keep our site running.

-“Mental illness de-stigmatization” has become a buzzword, and a lot of progress has been made in separating mental illness from old connotations like “weakness” and “craziness,” in the public’s eye at least.
+If you enjoy this article and find it helpful, please consider donating $2 towards our work--every little bit helps!“Mental illness de-stigmatization” has become a buzzword, and a lot of progress has been made in separating mental illness from old connotations like “weakness” and “craziness,” in the public’s eye at least.
 But for someone suffering with depression, self-imposed stigma is hard to cast off, and the shame it engenders often leads to dishonesty.

 Self-imposed stigma, less than outside stigma, emerges less from a diagnosis of mental illness and more from the symptoms of the disorder itself.
 In the pessimistic, guilt-based cognitive processes of someone with this illness, symptoms of depression look a lot like character flaws.